hayapo/command-line-rust/README.md

 ## Thanks

-Thanks to Ken Youens-Clark, the author of this book, and Kouki Nakayama, the translator.
+Thanks to Ken Youens-Clark, the author of this book, and Hiroki Nakayama, the translator.